-This approach has already made its way into the business world, with products like Lively, a digital hearing device, or GrandPad, a tablet specifically designed for older users, recently bringing in big rounds of funding.
-But has anyone started thinking this way about mobility?
+This approach has already made its way into the business world, with products like Lively, a digital hearing device, or GrandPad, a tablet specifically designed for older users, recently bringing in large amounts of funding.
+But has anyone started thinking this way about mobility solutions?

 Flipping the script on future mobility

 At TOA 2019, I asked around to get a feel for what people were thinking about future mobility solutions for the elderly.
 Surprisingly, the most common response I got was this: there isn’t much to think about—the issue will solve itself as older people progressively adapt their habits to using new technologies.

 But the elderly can’t necessarily ride a bike or scooter.
 They might not have access to services like Uber where they live.
 In the 65 to 85 year old demographic, we’re talking about twenty whole years of being able to use products.
 That’s a huge amount of time to be ignoring a group that will soon make up a significant percentage of the global population.

 Instead of waiting for the elderly to adapt to whatever mobility solutions the industry builds, why not start building things that are tailor-made to their needs?
 Not only would this approach provide a host of new business opportunities, it would also be a great way of thinking sustainably about the world’s changing demographics.